Are you looking for a Work Breakdown Structure example?

 Moreover, Lucidchart promotes collaboration: work with others in real-time on your WBS, or simply share your work with others by using integration tools such as Slack.

-monday.com is a team management software that you can use to manage your WBS.
+monday.com is a team management tool that you can use to manage your WBS.

 Thanks to its system of customizable tables, you can manage your tasks and sub-tasks using a visual and intuitive tool.
 Once you have identified your projects, assign each of them the necessary resources and budget.

-This project management tool goes one step further, by providing time management features (to meet the deadlines of your projects) and by offering different views of your tables, with a Gantt chart for example.
+This project management tool goes one step further, by providing time management features (to meet the projects lifecycles) and by offering different views of your tables, with a Gantt chart for example.